 When Apple redesigned the iMac in April 2021, it brought back the classic, colorful look of the iMac G3 from 1998.
 The new iMac is kitted out in a range of snazzy colors, from pinks to yellows to blues, giving it a playful vibe that Apple hopes will make it down-to-earth and approachable, just like its G3 inspiration.

-Will the high-end iMac get the same treatment?
-As with the price, that likely depends on how Apple positions it.
-If it brings back the iMac Pro nomenclature, then the colors are out.
+If, on the other hand, Apple brings back the iMac Pro nomenclature, then the colors are out.
 Apple’s Pro devices usually come in muted, “professional” colors like gray and silver.
 A pro-grade machine clad in bright pink or yellow shades would likely feel out of place.
 However, given Apple’s statement on how many devices are yet to make the switch to Apple silicon, we don’t consider iMac Pro branding to be likely.

 Still, the iMac Pro’s shape depends a lot on the chip that powers it.
-The 24-inch iMac felt like the first Mac that was designed around the benefits of Apple Silicon, but that does not mean its higher-end sibling will go the same way.
+The 24-inch iMac felt like the first Mac that was designed around the benefits of Apple silicon, but that does not mean its higher-end sibling will go the same way.

-If we get an amplified screen size, we can also expect a greater screen resolution than the old 27-inch iMac’s 5K offering, though.
-The 24-inch iMac comes with an impressive 4.5K resolution, while the current 27-inch iMac sits pretty at 5K.
-While previously we expected the resolution to move up, again because that’s exactly what happened to the smaller iMac, which went from 4K to 4.5K, after all — the introduction of the Studio Display with a 27-inch 5K display suggests that might not be the case.
-Apple’s Pro Display XDR (the monitor made for the Mac Pro) has a 6K resolution, so we think that’s what Apple will be targeting for the top-end iMac or iMac Pro.
+We might not get a greater screen resolution than the old 27-inch iMac’s 5K offering, though.
+The 24-inch iMac comes with an impressive 4.5K resolution, while the current 27-inch Studio Display sits pretty at 5K.
+While previously we expected the resolution to increase — that’s what happened to the smaller iMac, which went from 4K to 4.5K, after all — the introduction of the Studio Display with a 27-inch 5K display suggests that might not be the case.
+Apple’s Pro Display XDR (the monitor made for the Mac Pro) has a 6K resolution, but it weighs in at 32 inches across, so 5K at 27 inches seems like the sweet spot for Apple.

-But to truly earn that “Pro” name, the larger iMac will need a display that clearly differentiates it from the 24-inch iMac, and a higher resolution might not be enough.
+We might see more than just an impressive resolution, though.
 To augment the increased pixel count, we would not be surprised if Apple brought its mini-LED XDR brand name into play as it did for the latest iPad Pro.
-This brings a huge contrast ratio and peak brightness, as well as key techs like True Tone, the P3 color gamut, and HDR support.
+This brings a huge contrast ratio and peak brightness, as well as key techs like ProMotion and HDR support.
 Display industry expert Ross Young has stated his belief that the larger iMac would come equipped with a mini-LED panel and 120Hz variable refresh rate.
-That would really set the iMac Pro apart.
+That would really help set it apart.

 Touch ID has been around on Macs for years, but it only came to the iMac’s Magic Keyboard in April 2021 as part of the midrange $1,499 offering.
-That makes it a dead cert for the iMac Pro or higher-end iMac when it releases, giving the quick convenience of logging in and verifying purchases with a touch of your finger.
+That makes it a dead cert for the higher-end iMac when it releases, giving the quick convenience of logging in and verifying purchases with a touch of your finger.